jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-tools/index.md

 As we have said
-in [our advice on DevSecOps implementation](../how-to-implement-devsecops/), there are several tools that may be part of this culture in your organization.
+in [our advice on DevSecOps implementation](../how-to-implement-devsecops/), there are several tools that may be used as part of this culture in your organization.
-DevSecOps tools,
+A DevSecOps tool,
-which serve as a complement to the work of expert security testers in this approach, are those that allow you to perform diverse testing methods automatically throughout the entire software development lifecycle (SDLC).
+which serves as a complement to the work of expert security testers in this approach, is that which allows you to perform diverse testing methods automatically throughout the entire software development lifecycle (SDLC).
 The experts perform the security testing methods manually to identify more complex and higher severity vulnerabilities